Princess Charlotte's Iconic Style Is the Center of Gucci's Latest Collection

 And in true Gucci fashion, the runway was full of colorful patterns, flashy details and classic silhouettes that had a charming twist.

-Models sashayed along the catwalk in tailored tweed coats, baby doll dress, Gucci-printed stockings and Mary-Jane shoes that were reminiscent of Princess Charlotte's playful style.
+Models sashayed along the catwalk in tailored tweed coats, baby doll dresses, Gucci-printed stockings and Mary-Jane shoes that were reminiscent of Princess Charlotte's playful style.

 Case in point: The 4-year-old royal dazzled in a forest green wool coat, navy tights and black Mary-Janes during her first-ever Christmas walk with her parents, Kate and Prince William.